RasaHQ/financial-demo/README.md

 In this module you will learn about how you can design stories that leverage slots and entities to control conversations and customize responses based on information provided by the user.

+You will cover:

+- Creating responses to user messages
+- Writing stories for user conversations
+- How to use rules in conversations